r1shbh/time-series-stocks/README.md

-# RedCarpetUp Task
+# Time Series Analysis on Stocks
-Playing with NSE data using Time Series Analysis and Bokeh Visualization.
-Task given by redcarpetup.com.
+Playing with NSE data from year 2015-2016 using Time Series Analysis and Bokeh Visualization.

 The following tasks have been completed in the following notebook.